 It is important to remember that Yeshua wasn’t the only messianic figure or rabbi traveling around at that time trying to get the people’s attention.
 There were others in the land of Israel at that time.

-2 Being a disciple of Yeshua, especially for his apostles, was about much more than just listening to him teach.
+According to Professor S. Safrai, the itinerating rabbi was the norm, rather than the exception.2 Being a disciple of Yeshua, especially for his apostles, was about much more than just listening to him teach.